usacpcheung/timetabling-app/README.md

 enabled you can specify the maximum allowed number.
 Additional settings allow consecutive repeats and optionally prefer them.
 These consecutive options are ignored when repeat lessons are disabled.
 A weight value determines how strongly consecutive repeats are favored in the optimization.
+For a noticeable effect set the weight above **10**.
+Multiples of ten (e.g. `20`, `30`) increasingly prioritize consecutive placement over other constraints.

 A minimal test configuration could be: